Join our mailing list.

 Use Zapier to connect tools like ChatGPT or Google Docs to Trello or Asana.
 Try this:

-• When a client sends a content brief via email or form, Zapier can auto-create a task in Asana or a card in Trello.
+• When a client sends a content brief via email or a form, Zapier can automatically create a task in Asana or a card in Trello.

 • You can even use ChatGPT to auto-generate blog outlines based on the topic in your card description.